Greg Mankiw: Other career activities

 In May 2003, President George W. Bush appointed Mankiw as Chairman of the Council of Economic Advisers.
 Mankiw served in that post from 2003 to 2005 and was followed by Harvey S. Rosen and then Ben Bernanke.
 As chairman, Mankiw was part of a George W. Bush administration effort seeking greater oversight of two government-sponsored enterprises: Fannie Mae and Freddie Mac.
 In a November 2003 speech to a conference of bank supervisors, he said:

-The proposed regulatory reforms were passed into law only years later, when the financial crisis of 2007–2008 was well underway.
+The proposed regulatory reforms were passed into law only years later, during the 2008 financial crisis.

 After leaving the CEA, Mankiw resumed teaching at Harvard and took over one of the most popular classes at Harvard College, the introductory economics course Ec 10, from Martin Feldstein.
 He has become an influential figure in the blogosphere and online journalism since launching his eponymous blog.
 The blog, which was originally designed to assist his Ec10 students, has gained a readership that extends far beyond students of introductory economics.
 Subtitled "Random Observations for Students of Economics," it was ranked the top economics blog by US economics professors in a 2011 survey.

 In November 2006, Mankiw became an official economic adviser to Massachusetts Governor Mitt Romney's political action committee, Commonwealth PAC.
 In 2007, he signed on as an economic adviser to Romney's presidential campaign.
-He continued in that role during Romey's 2012 presidential bid.
+He continued in that role during Romney's 2012 presidential bid.

+In 2008, Mankiw published a piece titled "What if the Candidates Pandered to Economists?"
+He provided "an eight-plank platform designed to attract a majority of economists", including support for free trade, energy taxes and liberalization of drug laws.

 From 2012 to 2015, Mankiw served as chairman of the Harvard economics department.

 In February 2013, Mankiw publicly supported same-sex marriage in the United States in an amicus brief submitted to the US Supreme Court.

 Mankiw is a trustee of the Urban Institute.
 In 2016, he became a member of the US Partnership on Mobility from Poverty, an effort funded by the Bill and Melinda Gates Foundation and run by the Urban Institute.
 The group of 24 scholars and activists is "a new collaborative aimed at discovering permanent ladders of mobility for the poor.
 The partnership will identify breakthrough solutions that can be put into action by philanthropy, practitioners, and the public and private sectors."